 SESAC is not an acronym.
 Really.
 It represents over 30,000 members (songwriters and publishers) and over 400,000 compositions.
 They represent songwriters like Bob Dylan, Neil Diamond, Rush, Zac Brown, Hillary Scott of Lady Antebellum, the Avett Brothers, Shirley Caesar, Paul Shaffer and one-half of Thompson Square.

-member your country and pick one and sign up.
+Performance Rights Organizations in your country.
+Pick one and sign up.

-**It’s important to note that if you sign up with ASCAP as a songwriter, you also need to register a “vanity publishing company.”
+**It’s important to note that if you go for an ASCAP membership as a songwriter, you also need to register a “vanity publishing company.”
 That means, just make up a name (mine is Proud Honeybee Music) and register your publishing company with ASCAP.
-You must do this to get paid all of your money.
+You must do this to get paid all of your music royalties.
 If you don’t have your vanity publishing company registered as a corporation (like an LLC), or have a bank account under its name, make sure to tell ASCAP you are “doing business as” the vanity publishing company so they can write the checks appropriately.
 You can also sign up for direct deposit which expedites this entire process.
 ASCAP pays out 50% of the total money to the songwriter and 50% to the publisher.
 If you don’t register a publishing company, you will only get half of your money.

 If you are an unaffiliated songwriter with BMI, you don’t need to register a vanity publishing company.
 BMI will pay you 100% of the money.